ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The second layer of the proposed sync protocol is based on `multi-account` and `account` UR types, wrapping as lists `hdkey` and `output-descriptor` respectively.

 When using `multi-account`, this layer aims to synchronize several public keys for the same coin.
-While when using `account`, this layer aims to add script types for each synchronized public key.
+While when using `account`, this layer aims to add output descriptors for each synchronized public key.

 The CDDL for version 1 `crypto-multi-account` differs from version 2 `multi-account` only in the UR types and CBOR tags it uses, respectively `#6.1103` for version 1 and `#6.41103` for version 2.